mransan/raft/doc/introduction.md

 `Add_and_assign ("x", "y", "z")` sums the values associated with `"x"` and `"y"` and stores the result in a variable with name `"z"`.

-Here is a concrete example of a sequence of commands and the expected state:
+Here is an example of a sequence of commands:

 ```OCaml
 let cmds = [